Tailor: Generating and Perturbing Text with Semantic Controls: 's Controllable Generator

-A key issue in training our generator to be controllable is that standard likelihood training is insufficient for encouraging control code following, as there may exist signals beyond the control codes for the form that a generation should take.
+Standard maximum likelihood estimation (MLE) is insufficient for training our generator to follow the controls, as there may exist signals beyond the given controls for the form of a generation.
 Consider the input: [\theaderVerb{{active}}{{past}}{comfort} | \theader{{AGENT}}{{partial}}{athlete} | \theader{{PATIENT}}{{complete}}{the doctor}] In the operating room, \tblank{0}, \tblank{1} \tblank{2}.
-A generator trained with standard likelihood training may ignore controls \optag{AGENT} and \optag{PATIENT} and instead output text such as ``The doctor comforted the athlete'' rather than ``The athlete comforted the doctor,'' as the former is more natural given context ``in the operating room.''
+A generator trained with MLE may ignore controls \optag{AGENT} and \optag{PATIENT} and instead output text ``The doctor comforted the athlete'' rather than ``The athlete comforted the doctor,'' as the training data distribution may reflect that the former is more natural given context ``in the operation room.''

-In order to encourage reliance on controls, we incorporate \textbf{unlikelihood training}~\citep{Welleck2020Neural} to penalize our generator for generating text that conflicts with inputs.
-That is, besides Table~\ref{tab:example-prompts}A--C which are used for maximum likelihood training, we also create ``negative'' samples by randomly perturbing the control codes in our header (as in Table~\ref{tab:example-prompts}N, last row), such that most spans in the target output are not aligned with the control codes anymore.
-As detailed in \S\ref{ssec:appendix-prompt-format}, we create three negative samples per input, which randomly perturb: 1) verb voice/tense and primary controls for arguments, 2) keyword contents, and 3) keyword specificities.
+To encourage reliance on controls, we incorporate \textbf{unlikelihood training}~\citep{Welleck2020Neural} to penalize generations that conflict with input controls.
+That is, besides Table~\ref{tab:example-prompts}A--C which are used for MLE, we also create ``negative'' samples by randomly perturbing the control codes in our header (as in Table~\ref{tab:example-prompts}N, last row), such that most spans in the target output are not aligned with the control codes.
+We create up to three negative samples per input by randomly perturbing 1) verb voice/tense and primary controls for arguments, 2) keyword contents, and 3) keyword specificities (\S\ref{ssec:appendix-prompt-format}).{Our final training data consists of 223K positive and 541K negative examples.}